U.S.A. Based Manufacturer.

 CONTACT US today to discuss your next project and how our team can help.

-Mitch Lund
+About The Author – Mitch Lund

-Mitch Lund has been working for HaF Equipment for more than 3 years.
-He is the Vice President of the Dry Scrubber Users Association (DSUA) and has been serving in the industry for over 12 years.
-He received his Bachelor of Science in Chemical Engineering.
-Mitch leads business development efforts for HaFSBX in the baking and snack sectors.
-He has been in ingredient handling for 13 years and can be easily found at many of the industry trade associations HaF actively supports, including ABA, BEMA, and ASB.
-Mitch is a graduate of the University of Minnesota’s Chemical Engineering program and is passionate about helping customers in the baking industry grow and improve their business.
+Mitch has been with HaF Equipment for more than 4 years and leads business development for HaFSBX in the baking and snack sectors.
+He has been in ingredient handling for 14 years and can be found at many of the industry trade associations HaF actively supports, including ABA, BEMA, and ASB.
+Mitch is a graduate of the University of Minnesota’s Chemical Engineering program and is passionate about helping customers grow and improve their businesses.

 You may also like: Factory Acceptance Tests (FAT)